 100 Greatest Men: The Complete List Arriving on the scene in 1989 with a great song sense and a strong background in marketing, Garth Brooks emerged as the poster boy for the nineties country boom, and along the way, became the biggest record-seller in America since the Beatles.
 Brooks was born and raised in Oklahoma, the son of Capitol country recording artist Colleen Carroll.
 He grew up with music around the house, and learned to play the guitar and the banjo.
 His athletic prowess earned him a track scholarship at Oklahoma State University, but his interest soon turned to music.
 He began performing around Stillwater, becoming a major draw on the local talent circuit.

+100 Greatest Men: The Complete List From the vantage point of history, he is the indisputable King of Rock & Roll.
+But he earned that title through his ability to perform country, blues, and R&B successfully, and it is often his impact as a country artist that is most easily overlooked.
 Presley was born into deep poverty in Mississippi, laying the groundwork for his exposure to American roots music.
 By his teenage years, he was living in Memphis, and it is in that city where he would be discovered by Sun Records owner Sam Phillips.
 His work for Sun Records cannot be overstated in its significance.
 On those early recordings, he brought together elements of country, blues, and R&B into a sound called rockabilly, which created the very foundation for what would soon be known as rock and roll.
 His cover of Bill Monroe’s “Blue Moon of Kentucky” was among Read More